Using the API to interact with Git for project versioning

 project = client.get_project(PROJECT_KEY)

-Next, manage the project git to target the remote repository.
+Next, configure the project’s Git remote to point to the external repository.
 Please note that you will use the SSH address instead of the URL to connect.

 project_git = project.get_project_git()